OpenSDN-io/tf-dev-test/README.md

 # tf-dev-test

-tf-dev-test is a tool for testing of Tungsten Fabric deployments by means of various test suites and methods.
+tf-dev-test is a tool for testing of OpenSDN deployments by means of various test suites and methods.

 Supported test suites are:
 - [smoke](https://github.com/opensdn-io/tf-dev-test/tree/master/smoke-test)